lynnboy/implnote-boost/convert.md

 Header `<boost/convert/stream.hpp>` and `<boost/make_default.hpp>`

 * Wrap a `basic_stringstream<CharT>` to perform conversion for strings, not copyable, but movable.
-* Not derived from `cnvbase`, but supports all keyword parameters, which are set on underlying `stringstream` instance.
+* Not derived from `cnvbase`, but supports all named parameters, which are set on underlying `stringstream` instance.
+Supports both single & pack arguments.
 * Also accept standard manipulators and `std::locale` by `operator()`.
 * The converted-to type use `make_default` to create temporary object.
 * Typedefs for `char` and `wchar_t` are provided as `cnv::cstream` and `cnv::wstream`.